NJarosz/se-2/README.md

     <li><strong>Start Frontend Server</strong>:
         <pre><code>yarn start</code></pre>
     </li>
     <li><strong>Start WebSocket Server</strong> (if applicable): Configure and run the WebSocket server to manage real-time RFID input.
+Choose port (default is 4000) and configure firewall to allow communication between Raspberry Pi and websocket server.
 Ensure that it connects correctly to your RFID scanner hardware.
     </li>
 </ol>